tobealive/docs/docs/concepts/functions/overview.md

 sum(2, 3, 4) // [2, 3, 4]
 ```

-## Immutable function args by default
+## Immutable function arguments by default

 In V function arguments are immutable by default, and mutable args have to be
 marked on call.